Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell.md

 # Tizen Window System Shell

-The Tizen window system shell (TZSH) is an interface for manipulating windows of the sytem graphical user interfaces (GUI) services such as the quickpanel and the softkey.
-It provides C libraries that allow developers to control windows of system GUI services and be notified state changes of them within an application.
+The TZSH is an interface for manipulating windows of the sytem GUI services such as the quickpanel and the softkey.
+It provides C libraries that allow you to control windows of system GUI services and get notifications about the state changes of each window within an application.

-Since the system GUI services are different processes from the application, all of operations of the TZSH are performed using the inter-process communication (IPC) through the display server.
-Below figure shows a simple S/W architecture of the TZSH.
+Since, the system GUI service runs different process, all of operations of the TZSH are performed using the inter-process communication (IPC).
+It is needed to enable communication between system GUI service processes and separated user application process using the display server.
+The following figure illustrates a simple software architecture of the TZSH:

 **Figure: Layer diagram for the Tizen window system shell**

 ![Layer diagram for the Tizen window system shell](./media/tzsh_arch.png)

-The TZSH provides following libraries to support each system GUI services in the Tizen:
+To support each system GUI service in Tizen, the TZSH provides the following libraries:

 - tzsh-quickpanel: For the quickpanel window which shows notifications and system setup widgets.

 - tzsh-softkey: For the softkey window which shows the device back and home buttons.

-Most applications don't need to use the TZSH's functionalities.
-However, some applications may want to perform manipulation of system GUI service's window in certain situations.
+Not all applications require to use the TZSH's functionalities.
+However, in some cases, certain applications may require to perform manipulation of system GUI service's window.
 For example, media player application needs to close the quickpanel window during playback of video.
-The tzsh-quickpanel can be used in this case.
+In this case, you can use the tzsh-quickpanel library.

 ## Prerequisites